Auckland inner islands volunteer programmes cancelled

 Accommodation: All volunteers will stay in the well equipped bunkhouse on the island.

 Transport: Your travel to and from the island witll be on board the DOC service vessel.

 Fitness/skills required: To volunteer on Little Barrier, you need a high to extremely high fitness level due to the rugged nature of the terrain.
-You also need skills relevant to the specific monitoring or maintenance programmes.

 Time commitment: Note that you need to make a 17–18 day commitment.
 This includes a biosecurity check the day before departure for the island and up to three days of boat travel to/from the island.

 Food: Volunteers need to supply their own food.
 You may choose to have shared evening meals.

 A full equipment list and information pack will be issued prior to the commencement of the programme.

 Backcountry weeding: For the remaining 2019 volunteer dates and the Spring 2020 season register your expression of interest by email outlining your suitability.